contentauth/c2patool/README.md

 ### Creating an ingredient from a file

-The `--ingredient` option will create an ingredient report.
-When used with the `--output` folder, it will extract or create a thumbnail image and a binary .c2pa manifest store containing the c2pa data from the file.
+The `--ingredient` option creates an ingredient report.
+When used with the `--output` folder, it extracts or creates a thumbnail image and a binary `.c2pa` manifest store containing the C2PA data from the file.
 The JSON ingredient this produces can be added to a manifest definition to carry the full history and validation record of that asset into a newly created manifest.

 Provide the path to the file as the argument; for example:

 ```shell